-That being said, spending more money doesn’t always translate into better performance.
+That said, spending more money doesn’t always translate into better performance.
 According to the quarterly Next&Co Digital Media Wastage Report released last month, brands waste an average of 37% of their digital ad spend.
 And while this is certainly damaging for larger companies, it can be catastrophic for smaller businesses.

 Want to stop wasting all that ad spend and see some better ROI?
 We’ve compiled a beginner’s guide to Google Ads featuring some of the most common mistakes we see from clients to help you get started.